 Fiber is an important part of a healthful diet.
-Getting enough fiber can aid in lowering cholesterol and reducing risk of heart disease, and is important for maintaining a healthy gastrointestinal system.
+Consumption of enough fiber can aid in lowering cholesterol and reducing risk of heart disease, and is important for maintaining a healthy gastrointestinal system.
 High fiber diets have also been linked to lower body weights.
 Recommended intake is approximately 25 – 35 grams per day, depending on gender and calorie needs.
 Estimates indicate that fiber intake is too low among most Americans.

 Fiber is found only in plant-based foods.
-Fiber refers to the part of plant-based foods that cannot be digested or absorbed by the body.
+Fiber refers to the part of plant-based foods that cannot be digested by the body.
 There are two categories of fiber: insoluble and soluble.
 Although different foods contain primarily one type of fiber or the other, most plant-based foods contain a mixture of both.
-It’s important to include a variety of fiber sources in the diet.
+It is important to include a variety of fiber sources in the diet.

-Insoluble fiber: These fibers absorb water as they go through the gastrointestinal tract, which increases stool bulk and promotes bowel regularity.
-Examples of insoluble fiber sources include vegetables and gluten-free whole grains.
+Insoluble fiber These fibers absorb water as they go through the gastrointestinal tract, which increases stool bulk and promotes bowel regularity.
+Insoluble fiber sources include vegetables and gluten-free whole grains.

 TIPS FOR ADDING FIBER

-Add fiber slowly: Adding fiber too fast can cause increased bloating, gas and stomach pains.
-Add just one extra serving of a fiber-rich food per day for several days, then add another serving the same way until you reach your goal.
+Add fiber gradually: Increasing fiber intake too quickly can cause increased bloating, gas and stomach pains.
+Add just one extra serving of a fiber-rich food per day for several days, then add another serving in the same way until you reach your goal.

-Drink plenty of water: Without adequate fluids, you could become constipated or have hard stools.
+Drink plenty of water: Without adequate fluids, it is possible to become constipated or have hard stools.
 Drink at least six to eight glasses of water a day.